beaufour/boonli_api/README.md

 ## Web API

-The repo also includes logic for hosting it as a Google Cloud Function, see [cloud_functions.md](cloud_functions.md)
+I have also created an API that can be deployed on Google Cloud Function that returns the menus as an iCalendar here: <https://github.com/beaufour/boonli_api>

 ## Notes